gchq/stroom-docs/content/en/docs/user-guide/security/doc-permissions.md

 | **Use**    | Only allow use of a folder, e.g. allow use of an index as part of a search process but do not allow viewing of the folder itself.                                      |

-{{% note %}}
-The permissions on a folder apply **only** to the folder itself and has no bearing on what you can/can't do to its child items.
-The permissions on each child item in the folder control what you can/can't do to those items.

-For example, if you only have _View_ permission on a folder, but have _Delete_ on a document in that folder, then you are able to delete that document and thus change the contents of the folder.

-Similarly, if you have _View_ permission on a folder but have no permission on any of its child items, then you will just see an empty folder.
-{{% /note %}}

 ### Implied Permissions